HeimirDavid/recipe-application/README.md

 1. Latest version on Python.
 2. Git.
 3. Working IDE, preferably Visual Studio Code for these steps to work.
 4. Visual studio extension for python.
-Named Python from Microsoft
+Named Python from Microsoft.

 #### Clone The repository
 1. Go to https://github.com/HeimirDavid/recipe-application
-2. Press the button "Clone or Download" to the right
+2. Press the button "Clone or Download" to the right.
-3. Press "Use HTTPS" and copy the URL from the text field
+3. Press "Use HTTPS" and copy the URL from the text field.
-4. Create a folder for your workspace in Visual Studio Code
+4. Create a folder for your workspace in Visual Studio Code.
-5. Open a terminal window and navigate to the directory you wish to put this project
+5. Open a terminal window and navigate to the directory you wish to put this project.
-6. type `git clone ` followed by the copied URL
+6. type `git clone ` followed by the copied URL.

 #### Set up the workspace
-1. open a terminal window from your computer.
+1. Open a terminal window from your computer.
 2. Locate the workspace directory.
 3. Create a viritual environment by typing `py -m venv env` into the command prompt.
 Folder "env" should now be installed in the workspace.